poochiejs/poochie/README.md

 $ npm install
 ```

-To run the unit tests:
+To lint the code and run the unit tests:

 ```bash
 $ npm test